Diagnosis

 Surgery is not necessary nor helpful in treating vaginismus.
 The potential for muscle and tissue damage, scarring, and recovery pain of these types of surgeries only leads to more issues.

-Sometimes, tightness is misdiagnosed as a hymen problem witha prescribed solution of a hymenectomy.
+Sometimes, tightness is misdiagnosed as a hymen problem with a prescribed solution of a hymenectomy.
 However, hymen problems are rare.
 By adulthood, the hymen (if still present) is normally thin and elastic and does not prevent intercourse.

 Seek a second opinion if any surgery to widen the vaginal opening has been recommended.